epfl-herus/demod/docs/source/glossary.rst

    TPMs
-      Transition probablity matrix defines the probability of a simulated component in a MArkov chain of channging from on state to another.
+      Transition probablity matrix defines the probability of a simulated component in a Markov chain of channging from on state to another.
       In demod, TPMs (transition probability matrices) are a set of TPM that remebers how the matrices evolve with time.
       By convention, the i-eth TPM define the probabilities for transition from